 2) Notify the Post Office Early

-Everyone knows you need to notify the post office with an address change.
+Everyone knows you need to notify the post office of an address change.
 However, many homeowners will wait until only a few days before the move to do this.
-This will result in mail that’s already in-transit (and mail that’s ready to be sent) to be delivered to the old house.
+This will result in mail that’s already in transit (and mail that’s ready to be sent) to be delivered to the old house.